jcrantek/PortfolioProjects/TheAmazingRace_WinnersAndDiversity/README.md

 -	Discover patterns from previous seasons’ winners and use the factors to determine a potential future winner
 -	Discover statistical counts of the representation of past contestants to compare to current US population data
 -	Visualize the discoveries to make a much more legible representation of the data

+## Source of Data

+The datasets for my project are newly created because a dataset does not already exist to the public.
+Nine (9) datasets will be created with each one consisting of a certain breakdown of factors from the show.
+The largest source of data will be imported from The Amazing Race’s Wikipedia page.
+Another site that will be used is Fandom.com’s Amazing Race page.
+This site contains more minutia of data such as age, race and genders which are important factors in my project.
+The quickfacts dataset will be created from the US Census Bureau’s “Quickfacts” website and will incorporate data from the 2020 US Census.
+The distance dataset was started by a reddit contributor up to the 29th season and then I added the additional 30th-32nd season’s data.
+The remaining datasets I created manually in Microsoft Excel using data found from Wikipedia.com, Fandom.com and Reddit.com.

+## Appropriateness of Dataset

+The justification for using these datasets is that, currently, no publicly accessible datasets created for The Amazing Race exists.
+This data contains all the necessary fields, in the correct formats, needed to use Python and Exploratory Data Analysis to present my findings.

+## Data Collection Methods
+To create most of the datasets used, I imported several pages of html into Python using the Pandas library as a “web scraper”.
+Pandas then read the html of the webpage into dataframes, using the pandas.read_html function.
+Using Python, I was able to move through the dataframes to clean and transform the data.
+I exported the cleaned data to csv files for further cleaning or transformation if necessary.
+The website Fandom.com would not import successfully into a dataframe using this method.
+Possibly due to some JavaScript on the website that prevents scraping of data.
+In this case, I had to manually update csv files with data from the website directly.
+The remaining datasets were manually created in Microsoft Excel, cleaned, and transformed and then exported to a csv file.
+Since I was manually importing and updating the csv files, I ensured accuracy along the way.
+This also allowed me to double-check the data from the websites such as Wikipedia to ensure accuracy and quality.